lautiamkok/Advanced-Vue.js-Web-Development/README.md

 * Lazy-load components and images

+* Auto-generate application routes from the file system

-* Auto import components, composables, and APIs on-demand
+* Auto-import components, composables, and APIs on-demand

 * Mock data and a REST API with Markdown documents